CristianSolervicens/SQLCrypt/README.md

 ### Description:
-From my developer and MS SQL Server DBA perspective I think SSMS is a fantastic tool, but many times I need more "developer features" and also some day to day admin features (and also a lightweight tool), I usualy need to find a Stored procedure or function by their content, sometimes by a table name, or a function inside...
+From my developer and MS SQL Server DBA perspective I think SSMS is a fantastic tool, but many times I need more "developer features" and also some day to day admin features (and also a lightweight tool).

-Sometimes I need to run a script to realize what's going on inside the DB Server (to find open transactions, queries in execution, etc. and NOW!!)...
-Yes with this app I can easily catalog my most used queries and execute them with a shortcut from the app.

-This app is here to help me!!!
+**Find: Procedures, Functions, Triggers by their Content, Tables or Views by their Columns**

+Sometimes I need to analize the impact of some change in the DB, and those features are really nice to have!

+**What's going on with my Database!**

-It's simple and lighteight, and has what I need (and I don't have in SSMS), I can save in a folder my Life Savers scripts... who's connected?, how is the PLE?, running queries?, blocking queries?, and if I need, find procedures by content or name, functions, views, triggers (I hate them) and with parameters!!.
+Why the DB is running so slow?, I can easily catalog my Life Savers scripts... who's connected?, how is the PLE?, queries in execution ordered by time, cpu, reads?, blocking queries?
+I can run those queries with a shortcut within the app.

-["Excel"](https://www.epplussoftware.com/) (with EPPLUS) very often I need to send the result of a query, with this app I can save the resultsets as Excel or json, and I can extract usefull information with a small python app or in a jupiter notebook _(I've used json output to analize SQL Server Audits, to review and analize 4 month of audits, even with excel is not an easy task!!!)_.
+**Outputo to ["Excel"](https://www.epplussoftware.com/) (with EPPLUS) and JSON.**

+Very often I need to send the result of a query, with this app I can save the resultsets as Excel or json, With **JSON** is easy to analize data with python app or Jupiter Notebook _(I've used json output to analize SQL Server Audits, to review and analize 4 month of audits, even with excel is not an easy task!!!)_.

+**Good SQL Editor**

-And now, with Scintilla Control this app also becomes a good SQL editor, it includes ***code snippets***, copy table names and column names (when more than one column it includes then separated with comas) to the editor, parenthesis matching, auto close parenthesis and other stuff.
+Now, with **Scintilla Control** this app is also **a good SQL editor**, that includes ***code snippets*** (you can add yours), copy table names and column names (when more than one column it includes them separated with comas) to the editor, parenthesis matching, column editing, auto close parenthesis and other stuff.

+**Syntax Checking and SQL Formatting**

-With TransactSql.ScriptDom the app checks SQL Syntax before executing or "On Demand", also it can format SQL Code.
+With TransactSql.ScriptDom the app checks SQL Syntax before executing or "On Demand", and it also re-format SQL Code (the all file or just the selected text).

+**Data Dictionary and Other stuff**

-You Can Edit the extended properties in an Object oriented basis (by example Table and all their columns in one screen), and with my other app, ["DataBaseDictionary.Net"](https://github.com/CristianSolervicens/DataBaseDictionary.Net) using the Extended Properties you entered, you can create the "Data Dictionary" in HTML format.
+You Can Edit the extended properties in an Database Objects oriented way (by example Table and all their columns in one screen), and with my other app, ["DataBaseDictionary.Net"](https://github.com/CristianSolervicens/DataBaseDictionary.Net) using the Extended Properties you entered, you can create the "Data Dictionary" in HTML format.